Electrician Van Setup: Kit, Storage & Best Vans

 Total Annual Running Cost

-Professional van signwriting costs between 300 and 1,000 pounds depending on the design.
+Professional van signwriting costs between 300 and 1,000 pounds depending on the design — factor this into your day rate overheads.
 Vinyl graphics are the most common option, as they can be removed without damaging the paintwork when you sell or replace the van.
 Good signwriting is one of the most effective marketing investments for a domestic electrician because your van is visible in customers driveways and parked in residential streets every day.
 Include your business name, phone number, website, and any scheme logos such as NICEIC or NAPIT.

 Experienced electricians develop systems over years of trial and error.
 Here are the most common tips for keeping your van efficient and organised.